TeamMoegMC/TheWinterRescue/THREAD.md

 <img src="https://i.imgur.com/ppu0Yot.png" alt="Alankni" width="100">
 </div>

-- **Ana Vierra**: Lost her legs to frostbite in the age of eight, she was one of the Earth refugees finding their way to survive by all means, even those unmoral.
+**Ana Vierra**: Lost her legs to frostbite in the age of eight, she was one of the Earth refugees finding their way to survive by all means, even those unmoral.

-- More survivors and secrets await discovery in-game.
+More survivors and secrets await discovery in-game.

 ## Features

-- ❄️ **Realistic Winter Survival**
+❄️ **Realistic Winter Survival**
   Adapt to harsh temperatures and dynamic weather systems to maintain your body temperature and survive in a beautiful yet unforgiving winter landscape.

-- 🔥 **Steam-powered Technology**
+🔥 **Steam-powered Technology**
   Harness high-temperature steam energy to power intricate machinery, build industrial bases, and unlock new knowledge through exploration and research.

+🗺️ **Deep Exploration & Storyline**
+Delve into handcrafted frozen worlds, encountering unique creatures, uncovering hidden truths, and advancing the storyline to restore vitality to the world.

-- 🌨️ **Dynamic Climate Events**
+🌨️ **Dynamic Climate Events**
   Navigate challenging blizzards, cold fronts, and occasional warm spells, each altering your strategy and pushing your adaptability to the limit.

-- 🍲 **Comforting Winter Cooking**
-  Create nourishing meals using custom cooking mechanics to sustain your health, morale, and the well-being of your community.

-- 🛠️ **Immersive Machinery & Research**
+🛠️ **Immersive Machinery & Research**
   Progress through a detailed technological tree, discovering and mastering steam-based equipment essential for survival and development.

-- 🏘️ **Community Building & Management**
+🏘️ **Town Building & Management**
   Rescue exiled refugees, provide warmth and sustenance, and construct a thriving, self-sufficient town amidst the harsh conditions.

-- 🗺️ **Deep Exploration & Storyline**
-  Delve into handcrafted frozen worlds, encountering unique creatures, uncovering hidden truths, and advancing the storyline to restore vitality to the world.
+🍲 **Comforting Winter Cooking**
+Create nourishing meals using custom cooking mechanics to sustain your health, morale, and the well-being of your community.

-- 🌐 **Solo & Multiplayer Ready**
+🌐 **Solo & Multiplayer Ready**
   Experience immersive survival, exploration, and community building alone or collaboratively with friends.

+⚡ **Lightweight & Performant**
+  Built around only three core mods—Create, Immersive Engineering, and Frosted Heart—everything is streamlined and optimized for smooth performance and minimal overhead.

 ## Gameplay:
 In *The Winter Rescue*, your goal is simple but challenging: survive, rebuild, and rescue.
 Explore a harsh, snow-covered world, facing relentless cold, dangerous wildlife, and limited resources.
 Through careful planning and bold action, build shelters, manage resources, and discover survivors waiting for rescue.